It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 “The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.”

-And as we started this lesson, Paul said to the humbled Roman jailor in Acts 16:31: They said, “Believe in the Lord Jesus, and you will be saved, you and your household.”
+And as we began this series, Paul said to the humbled Roman jailor in Acts 16:31: They said, “Believe in the Lord Jesus, and you will be saved, you and your household.”

-Salvation comes to us by God’s grace alone, not by anything that sinful man can do on his own.
-Amen?
+Salvation comes to us by God’s grace alone, through faith in Christ, and NOT by anything that sinful man can do on his own.